 Carolina is a senior majoring in Biochemistry with a minor in Psychology.
 She joined the lab in 2015. she is currently studying the chemical effects of various peptides synthesized in the lab on neurite outgrowth in PC12 cells.
 These cells adopt a neuronal phenotype upon addition of nerve growth factor and thus are commonly used as a model for neurotoxicological studies.
 Carolina is interested in cancer research and its relationship with viral infections and stem cell research.

-Abba Leffler, PhD, (Staff Scientist, Schrödinger)
+Abba Leffler, PhD, (Senior Scientist, Private Firm)

 Elizabeth Mary Wright, PhD, (Lecturer, Princeton University)